chaeeunlee-io/GeneCurationAgents/README.md

 2.  **Enrichment nodes** – call ClinVar & gnomAD to annotate extracted variants before scoring.
 3.  **Critic loop** – add a validator agent that asks a second LLM to sanity‑check each JSON payload.
 4.  **Vector memory** – store per‑abstract summaries in a local Chroma DB for cross‑gene reuse.

-Each of these is a new LangGraph node plus \< 50 LOC.

 ---